 Being technically minded and adopting new technologies is important and something that many potential design students underestimate when thinking about a career in interiors.
 Being skilled in things such as building technologies and in using design software, for example, is essential.

 For me, continual personal development is probably the most important commitment you can make to yourself and to being a successful interior designer.
 This industry, more than most, is continually changing and it’s crucial to stay on top of what’s going on and improve your knowledge, skills & capabilities.

 On a business level, I believe that building a business that you truly believe in is fundamental.
 Being commercial, agile and super focussed on your clients is vital – while determination and resilience will see you through both good and bad times!

 2020 has been a seriously challenging year for everyone – a time for reflection and resolve.
 Notwithstanding that, we’re grateful to have worked on some amazing projects over the past six months.
 We’re looking forward to more normality post-pandemic and are developing exciting plans and strategies for the studio through 2021 including luxury hotel & international resi projects.

-Curious to find out more about life in the Occa Design Studio?
-Join the design team as they reveal all about their design process, great projects, working with clients and life in the studio >
+Curious to find out more about life at OCCA?
+Join the Design Team as they reveal all about their design process, great projects, working with clients and life in the studio.

 Or why not pop in on the Procurement Team as they discuss working on all things from sourcing products and managing budgets & finance to arranging complex delivery logistics across the globe>